hellohuman/qa-assignment/README.md

-# Test Project for Conduit app
+# Test Suite for Conduit app

 This repository contains test scripts for testing Conduit app.
 ## User interface testing
 There are two sets of test suites available for UI testing

-1) using Java, selenium, testng and maven
+1) using Java, selenium, testng and maven (see conduit folder)
+  * Key features:
+    * data driven approach in order to keep data separate from functional test logic and to aid with quick scaling
+    * page object pattern to avoid tests being too sensitive to UI changes.
-2) using Javascript and Cypress
+2) using Javascript and Cypress (see cy-test folder)

 Test cases covered
 * Sign up of a new user